taxjarsam/taxjar-developers/source/integrations/faq.md

 At this time, we don't have a sandbox environment for developing purposes, but know it is important and plan to have one soon.
 Please [contact our support team](https://www.taxjar.com/contact/) to add your name to a list of customers to be notified when this feature is available.

-In the meantime, we recommned that you create a free trial account and use this account to work against production.
+In the meantime, we recommend that you create a free trial account and use this account to work against production.
 We're also happy to provide trial extensions if necessary to work on development of a new site.
 We suggest mocks / stubs for your tests until we provide a sandbox.

 ---